This article describes how to go from a standard table...

 5. Select the column under Column 1 to compute the difference from.

 6. Select the column under Column 2 to compare against.

 7. OPTIONAL: Untick Label new column automatically and enter new label.

 8. OPTIONAL: Tick Replace table with difference to only show this new column.

 9. Choose whether to show blank cells as blank or NaN.

 10. Press OK.

-This rule calculates then the difference between these two rows and displays it beneath the second row.
+This rule calculates then the difference between these two columns and displays it to the right of the second column.
 Note, this rule can only apply to a single statistic and no significance tests are conducted on these cells.
-It is also not compatible with tables that have row spans.
+It is also not compatible with tables that have column spans.

 Note, if you select Switch rows and columns on your table, the rule will no longer work due to the table dimensions changing.
 In this case, you will have to apply the Difference Between a Pair of Rows rule instead.